What is Haptic Feedback?

-Devices that use tactile feedback employ some kind of vibrating component, such as a vibration motor or linear resonant actuator.
+Devices that use haptic feedback employ some kind of vibrating component, such as a vibration motor or linear resonant actuator.
 This vibrating component is operated by an electronic circuit.
-Controllers usually get to decided when the device will vibrate, what pattern of vibration it will use, and more, to customize the experience.
+Controllers usually get to decide when the device will vibrate, what pattern of vibration it will use, and more, to customize the experience.

 Tactile feedback is the future of electronics.
 Its applications are almost endless, and it is poised to improve life at both work and home, and even at school, for everyone.